HTC One S: Cameras

-The main camera has an eight megapixel, backside-illuminated sensor, an f/2.0 autofocus lens, and a single LED flash with five brightness levels.
+The primary camera has an eight megapixel, backside-illuminated sensor, an f/2.0 autofocus lens, and a single LED flash with five brightness levels.
 The camera can also record 1080p video at 30 frames per second.
 The camera uses a special image processing chip, the ImageChip, which HTC claims enhances image quality and allows for faster start-up and focus times (0.7 and 0.2 seconds respectively).
 HTC's custom camera software, ImageSense, includes multiple modes, including HDR, panorama, and burst modes, and also allows still photos to be taken while recording video.
 The One S also includes a front-facing camera with VGA resolution.

 Processor and memory

 One version of the One S uses a Qualcomm Snapdragon S4 Plus MSM8960 SoC (system on chip), which includes a 1.5 GHz dual-core Krait CPU and an Adreno 225 GPU, as well as an integrated HSPA+ modem, GPS/GLONASS module, Wi-Fi b/g/n radio, Bluetooth, and FM radio.
 The One S also features a standard array of sensors, including an accelerometer, proximity sensor, and ambient light sensor.
 The phone provides 1 GB of RAM and 16 GB of built-in storage; however, the phone lacks a microSD slot for additional storage.

-In certain markets, such as Taiwan, India, and some European (usually Eastern European) markets, the One S uses the older Snapdragon S3 MSM8260 SoC, with a 1.7 GHz dual-core Scorpion CPU and Adreno 220 GPU.
+In specific markets, such as Taiwan, India, and some European (usually Eastern European) markets, the One S uses the older Snapdragon S3 MSM8260 SoC, with a 1.7 GHz dual-core Scorpion CPU and Adreno 220 GPU.
 In some markets, both devices are available, notably the UK.
 The change is speculated to be caused by a shortage of Snapdragon S4 chips.
 The two versions have slightly different packaging, the S4 is model Z520e/Z520m and states "Processor: Dual Core, 1.5GHz"/"CPU Speed 1.5 GHz, dual core, whereas the S3 is model Z560e and states "Processor: Dual Core".
 This model is codenamed "VilleC2", and is known as the One S C2.

 Battery

 The One S is powered by an integrated (non-user-replaceable) 1,650 mAh battery.
 HTC claims up to 10.5 hours of talk time and up to 13.2 days of stand-by time.
-The internal battery is accessible when the phone is opened up by removing top and bottom snap on covers, 6 screws, snap on metal body frame, and small patch of adhesive holding down the battery to the circuit board.
+The internal battery is accessible when the phone is opened up by removing the top and bottom snap-on covers, 6 screws, the snap-on metal body frame, and a small patch of adhesive holding down the battery to the circuit board.